Jerry Penacoli: Acting career

 His credits include several daytime soaps as principal characters and guest-starring roles on numerous sitcoms and dramas as well as film roles, including Woman on Top with Penélope Cruz and Galaxy Quest with Tim Allen and Sigourney Weaver.

 Penacoli was a special guest as the host of The Scoop in an episode of Williams Street's Tim and Eric Awesome Show, Great Job!.

 Personal life

-Penacoli was born in Scranton, Pennsylvania, and grew up in the Marlton section of Evesham Township, New Jersey.
-He attended grade school at St. Joan of Arc grade school in Marlton and high school at Holy Cross High School in Delran Township, New Jersey.
 Penacoli resides in the Tampa Bay area of Florida and is an artist in his spare time.
 In 2011, Penacoli revealed on Extra that he was diagnosed with stage three melanoma, resulting in surgery and protracted hospitalization.
 He was also diagnosed with early-stage thyroid cancer at that time.
 Penacoli later announced to viewers that he had been declared cancer-free.
-In 2016, Jerry successfully underwent open heart surgery.
+In 2016, he successfully underwent open heart surgery.